Cabrera07/GitAndGitHubNotes/docs/1-introduction/part2-repository-setup.md

     ```

 > [!NOTE]
-> **🔒 When to Use SSH:** This method is ideal for frequent interactions, as it eliminates the need for repeated credential entry after the initial SSH key setup.
+> **🔒 When to Use SSH:** This method is ideal for frequent interactions, as it eliminates the need for repeated credential entry after the initial SSH key setup and at the same time is a more secure option.

 ---